-The Agency's financial statements include its statements of net position, statements of revenue, expenses, and changes in net position, statements of cash flows, and notes to the financial statements.
-The financial statements present the financial picture of the Agency from the economic resources measurement focus using the accrual basis of accounting.
-These statements include the assets and liabilities of the Agency as well as certain items labeled as deferred outflows and inflows of resources.
-The current year's revenue and expenses are taken into account regardless of when cash is received or paid.
+The Agency's financial statements include its statements of net position, statements of revenues, expenses, and changes in net position, statements of cash flows, and notes to the financial statements.
+The statements of net position and statements of revenues, expenses, and changes in net position, present the financial picture of the Agency from the economic resources measurement focus using the accrual basis of accounting.
 The statements of cash flows provide information about the Agency's cash receipts, cash payments, and net changes in cash resulting from operating, capital and related financing, and investing activities during the reporting period.

-The statements of net position and the statements of revenue, expenses, and changes in net position report the Agency's net position and related changes.
+The statements of net position and the statements of revenues, expenses, and changes in net position report the Agency's net position and related changes.
 Net position is the difference between the total of recorded assets and deferred outflows and the total of liabilities and deferred inflows.
-The recorded activities include all toll revenue and operating expenses related to the operation of the San Joaquin Hills Transportation Corridor, as well as the Agency's construction-related activities and related financing costs.
+The recorded activities include all toll revenue and operating expenses related to the operation of the San Joaquin Hills Transportation Corridor, as well as the Agency's design and construction-related activities and related financing costs.
 Activities are financed by toll revenue, development impact fees, fees and fines, and investment income.